CaioMatInt/stock_management_multi_tenancy/README.md

 This project is using PEST.
 To run tests, run on your terminal from the project's root folder: ./vendor/bin/pest

- ## TODO
+ ## Todo

-Adapt the code to PSR-12
+- Adapt the code to PSR-12
-Finish tests
+- Finish tests
-TBD
+- TBD